dannymagnus/CI_MS2_Space-Trek/README.md

 ## Project Goals

 ### User Goals
-- Play a fun and engaging Star-Trek and Space Quiz
+- Play a fun and engaging space theme microsite with quiz
 - Explore fun Earth and Surrounding planet facts
 - Test your Star_Trek and general space knowledge.